Primary Education with QTS (Part-Time) BA (Hons)

 Successful completion of the programme leads to recommendation for Qualified Teacher Status (QTS).

 Become the inspiring, creative teacher that young children will always remember.
 On our part-time Primary Education degree, you will develop as a professional with all the qualities needed for a rewarding and challenging role nurturing young minds aged 5-11.
 This part-time initial teacher training programme is suitable for those who have experience of working in a school, such as higher level teaching assistants (HLTAs) or learning mentors.
 It is delivered through fortnightly evening campus-based sessions which you can attend at either Edge Hill University or Wigan & Leigh College.
-These fortnightly sessions are complemented by online study, two full-time study weeks per year, school-based tasks to enhance your knowledge and skills, and assessed professional practice.
+These fortnightly sessions are complemented by two full-time study weeks per year, school-based tasks to enhance your knowledge and skills, and assessed professional practice.

 You will gain practical experience and develop your own individual teaching personality and personal principles, along with the essential professional skills, knowledge and understanding required for a career in primary teaching.
 You will study in a dynamic teaching and learning environment where expert university and school-based colleagues work side by side to ensure that you have the best possible initial teacher training experience.
 Successful completion of the programme leads to recommendation for Qualified Teacher Status.